-We also note that the CT TAC measurement has yet to be investigated longitudinally, either in the short term to assess measurement reproducibility, or longer term to determine whether TAC decreases over time with disease progression, or if TAC increases in response to treatment.
+We also note that the CT TAC measurement has yet to be investigated longitudinally, either in the short-term to assess measurement reproducibility, or longer term to determine whether TAC decreases over time with disease progression, or if TAC increases in response to treatment.
 Investigating CT TAC measurements longitudinally in COPD participants is an important goal of future studies.
-We also acknowledge that it is important to investigate the risk of COPD progression in former versus current smokers, as well as in males versus females, separately, to provide a better understanding of differences in longitudinal lung function decline in these groups, and, possibly, the potential for personalised risk assessment.
+We also acknowledge that it is important to investigate the risk of COPD progression in former versus current smokers, as well as in males versus females, separately to provide a better understanding of differences in longitudinal lung function decline in these groups, and, possibly, the potential for personalized risk assessment.
 It is also important for future studies to investigate the association between CT airway measurements with longitudinal decline in body plethysmography and diffusion capacity measurements, particularly RV and RV/TLC.
-Another limitation is that there are other nondisease-related factors that may impact the TAC measurement.
-Other factors, such as lung volume during image acquisition [26], field of view [27], and others [28], have been shown to influence airway measurements.
-We acknowledge that even with standardised image acquisition parameters, the image quality may differ with different CT systems [26, 28], resulting in variability in the CT measurements.
-Although airway phantoms can assess the calibration of several CT scanner parameters, and may be used to correct for measurement bias between each scanner [29], no phantoms were used in this study.
-Importantly, there is currently no consensus on standardised airway phantoms.
-Reducing CT airway measurement variability is an important goal, and groups such as the Quantitative Imaging Biomarkers Alliance (QIBA) are developing guidelines for standardised image acquisition protocols for multicentre studies.
-In this study, to minimise the impact of these factors we used a standardised image acquisition protocol and breath-hold coaching [30], and we have adjusted for these potentially confounding variables in our models.
-Finally, we also acknowledge that due to the relatively short duration of follow-up, only 56 (18%) of participants became (incident) COPD.
-This number would probably increase over a longer duration of follow-up.
+Another limitation is that there are other, non-disease related factors that may impact the TAC measurement.
+Other factors, such as lung volume during image acquisition [27], fieldof-view [28], and others [29], have been shown to influence airway measurements.
+We acknowledge that even with standardized image acquisition parameters, the image quality may differ with different CT systems [27, 29], resulting in variability in the CT measurements.
+Although airway phantoms can assess the calibration of several CT scanner parameters, and may be used to correct for measurement bias between each scanner [30], no phantoms were used to in this study.
+Importantly, there is currently no consensus on standardized airway phantoms.
+Reducing CT airway measurement variability is an important goal, and groups such as the Quantitative Imaging Biomarkers Alliance (QIBA) are developing guidelines for standardized image acquisition protocols for multicenter studies.
+In this study, to minimize the impact of these factors we used a standardized image acquisition protocol and breath-hold coaching [31], and we have adjusted for these potentially confounding variables in our models.
+Finally, we also acknowledge that due to the relatively short duration of follow-up, there was only 56 (18%) of participants that became (incident) COPD.
+This number would likely increase over a longer duration of follow-up.
 Future studies using longer duration follow-ups should be performed to confirm these findings.

-Nevertheless, our findings indicate that CT TAC was significantly and independently associated with developing incident COPD and longitudinal FEV1/FVC decline, and can therefore provide a greater understanding of the pathology that may influence FEV1/FVC.
+Nevertheless, our findings indicate that CT TAC was significantly and independently associated with developing incident COPD and longitudinal FEV_1/FVC decline, therefore can provide a greater understanding of the pathology that may influence FEV_1/FVC .

-In conclusion, we showed that participants with reduced CT total airway count had a two-times higher risk for developing COPD, and reduced TAC was significantly associated with accelerated longitudinal FEV_1/FVC decline.
+In conclusion, we showed that participants with reduced CT total airway count had a 2-times higher risk for developing COPD, and reduced total airway count was significantly associated with accelerated longitudinal FEV1/FVC decline.
 These findings add to a growing body of evidence that smokers exhibit early structural changes associated with COPD prior to abnormal spirometry, and suggests CT TAC is a potential tool to help identify smokers at increased risk of COPD.